aweinb3/aweinb3.github.io/indexes/spotify-wrapped-complete/spotify-wrapped-complete.md

 I ended up learning much more from this project than initially intended.
 Beyond an exercise to reinforce my pandas skills, and an excuse to reminisce on my favourite albums through high school, it forced me to think about:
 - Data ingestion from raw user files
 - Cleaning messy real-world data
-- Translating analysis into a usable interface
+- Translating analysis into a usable interface (essential when working with less technical individuals/teams)
 - UX decisions around what insights actually matter

 This is intentionally an MVP, but I hope to expand it in the future.
-I'm already thinking about.
+I'm already thinking about:
-- Connecting to more insights via Spotify's API (genres, artist popularity)
+- Connecting to more insights via Spotify's API (genres, artist popularity, song characteristics)
-- More behavioral insights (already looking into skip rates, track/artist clustering, etc.)
+- More behavioral insights (skip rates, track/artist clustering)
-- Building a more interactive UI.
+- Building a more interactive UI

-## 5. Photos
+## 5. Screenshots

 <div style="display: flex; gap: 10px;">
   <img src="./annual.png" width="48%">